EmiOrellana/furniture-designer/README.md

 ```

 Files from the original FerroMadera prototype (v2 format) are detected and
-migrated automatically — mesh scale factors are baked into real parameters.
+migrated automatically: mesh scale factors are baked into real parameters.

 </details>